Kitten FAQ

 We will certainly consider breeding enquiries for any girl of suitable 'quality' and parentage.
 We do not, at present, sell boys for breeding.
 However, even with a suitable girl, there is no guarantee, since we would have to be completely happy that you are getting involved for the right reasons (i.e. not just because you think you will make money from it), and that you fully understand all of the potential issues that could arise.
 We will also not guarantee the breeding ability of any kitten sold - they are sold with 'breeding potential' only.
 What to do in the event that the kitten is unable to breed for any reason is covered in the kitten agreement that you will sign on purchase.

-Do you use a kitten sales agreement?
+Do you use a kitten sales agreement or contract?

 What age can I collect my kitten at?

-Kittens will be available for collection at an absolute minimum of 13 weeks (as per GCCF guidelines) - assuming the kitten has its second vaccination at 12 weeks, re-homing at 13 weeks allows a week for any sign of illness following the vaccination to occur.
+Kittens will be available for collection at an absolute minimum of 13 weeks (as per GCCF guidelines) - assuming the kitten has its second vaccination at 12 weeks, re-homing at 13 weeks allows a week for any vaccination reaction to occur.
 Kittens that are going as pets will also be spayed or neutered before going to their new homes.
-In this case they should be ready to go with you at 14 weeks of age.
+In this case they should be ready to go with you at around 14 weeks of age.
 This allows the same week for recovery after the second vaccination, with the operation carried out at 13 weeks, and another week allowed for recovery following the operation.
 As with everything else, though, the kittens' health and well-being come first, so if we feel they are too small or unwell to have their vaccination at the usual time, for example, then their arrival with you would be delayed.

 Can I choose my kitten when I first meet them?